Money Matters

 Here’s what we cover:

-Why accountants should start preparing their landlord clients now
+Why accountants should prepare their landlord clients

-If their rental income or combined rental and sole trader income is below £50,000 but above £30,000, they will be impacted from 2027.
+If their rental income or combined rental and sole trader income is below £50,000 but above £30,000, they will be impacted from 2027, and then from 2028 if it’s above £20,000.

 We don’t need to tell you that landlords are not typical when compared to other types of business.